mesat/Asus-ROG-GL502VT-Hackintosh-OPENCORE/README.md

 # What doesn't work

 * Battery Status(I didn't try to fix.)
+* HDMI (Not tested, please notify me if you test it.)
 * NVIDIA Optimus (impossible to get working at the moment)